 After a multi-faceted 20+ year career in various roles in the energy, environmental and infrastructure sectors, Ingrid joins the Pollution Probe team in October 2016.
 While a senior advisor for various Ontario government officials, Ingrid took lead roles on files such as the implementation of Drive Clean, an overhaul of outdated Ontario air quality standards, the Walkerton e-Coli water contamination tragedy, and the initial development of the Northern Ontario medical school.
 Most recently, Ingrid has consulted in Europe for a number of blue-chip companies, helping them to plan and navigate change and transformation programs.
 In her free time, Ingrid is an avid reader and enjoys travel and scuba diving.
 She is engaged to her Dutch partner, Gerard, and has two step-daughters.

-Chief Operating Officer at Pollution Probe
+Officer Manager at Pollution Probe

 The Energy Exchange Learning Council provides expert external input for strategic direction, advises on the research and educational functions of Energy Exchange and other technical issues.
 The Learning Council reflects the diverse range of expertise in the fields of energy systems, learning and evaluation.
 It is composed of senior individuals from the private and public sectors.
 Members of the Learning Council are volunteers.